-School of Law presented four awards to distinguished faculty on Wednesday, April 17, in a ceremony at the Paul J.
+UNC School of Law presented three awards to distinguished faculty on Tuesday, May 12, in an online ceremony.

 The awards presented include:

 The Robert G. Byrd Award for Excellence and Creativity in Teaching, awarded to Lissa Broome, Burton Craige Distinguished Professor and Director of the Center for Banking and Finance.
 The Byrd Award is named for Robert G. Byrd, an alumnus of the school who served as a member of the faculty from 1963 until 2004, and as dean from 1974-1979.